QUICK ANSWER

 Validity and recordability are two different things.
 Florida separates them, and the exam tests whether you do too.
 A valid deed in Florida requires a competent grantor, identifiable grantee, words of conveyance, legal description, consideration, the grantor's signature, and two witnesses.
 Notarization is not one of the seven requirements.
 The deed described in this question meets all seven requirements and is therefore valid.
 It effectively transfers ownership from grantor to grantee.

-However, without notarization, the deed cannot be recorded in the public records.
+However, without acknowledgment or proof under F.S.
+695.03, the deed is not ready for recording in the public records.
 Recording provides constructive notice to the world.
-An unnotarized deed is valid between the parties but leaves the grantee vulnerable: if the grantor conveys the same property to a bona fide purchaser who records, the grantee may lose the property.
+A deed that is valid between the parties but unrecorded leaves the grantee vulnerable: if the grantor conveys the same property to a bona fide purchaser who records and has no notice, the first grantee may lose priority.
 A is the most popular wrong answer.
 Students assume notarization equals validity.
 It does not.
-Notarization enables recording, which enables constructive notice.
 B is wrong because Florida requires two witnesses, not three.
-D is wrong because recording requires notarization, and this deed is not notarized.
+D is wrong because the deed still needs the recording step.

 Question 5: The Priority Puzzle